-HIV cases reaching 'epidemic' scale in Greece: officialsNovember 30th, 2012 in HIV & AIDS /
+HIV cases reaching 'epidemic' scale in Greece: officialsNovember 30, 2012 in Medicine & Health / HIV & AIDS

 HIV infection among crisis-hit Greece's drug users is reaching "epidemic" proportions with recorded cases marking a 35-fold increase from 2010, health experts warned Friday.

 A Greek study found 487 HIV-positive cases among intravenous drug users in the first ten months of the year compared with 206 in 2011 and 10 to 14 in 2010, a trend blamed on the country's two-year economic crisis.

 "The growing increase in the incidence of HIV in Greece during the last two years is assuming epidemic propoprtions" mainly among such users, a group of senior health experts said on the eve of World AIDS Day on Saturday.

 "Since 2008 intravenous drug users have faced unprecedented conditions of poverty which, have led them to using adulterated or novel drugs, resulting in a large increase in intravenous use and the use of contaminated needles and syringes," the experts told a national conference on public health.

 Officials monitoring the issue include the European centre for disease prevention and control (ECDC), the university of Athens medical school, the state organisation against drugs and the centre for disease control.